304 North Cardinal St.

 Here is a list of the best Chiang Mai hotels based on our personal stays and also expert reviews.
-Our top recommendation amongst Chiang Mai hotels is the Dusit D2 Chiang Mai.
+Our top recommendation amongst the hotels in Chiang Mai is the Dusit D2 Chiang Mai.

 This tranquil and stunning Anantara Chiang Mai Resort by the river blends the colonial and contemporary Thai styles.
 The suites and rooms are stylish with mini bars, tea/coffee facilities and floor to ceiling windows.